Libby Lane: Episcopate

 On 17 December 2014, it was announced that Lane was to become the Bishop of Stockport, a suffragan bishop in the Diocese of Chester.
 The British prime minister, David Cameron, called her appointment "historic" and "an important step forward for the Church towards greater equality in its senior positions".
 She was consecrated at York Minster on 26 January 2015 by John Sentamu, the then Archbishop of York.
 When the archbishop asked the congregation if Lane should be consecrated as a bishop the service was briefly interrupted by an Anglo-Catholic priest, Paul Williamson, who exclaimed "It's not in the Bible" and called Lane's being a woman an "absolute impediment".
 There was no opposition when Sentamu, having carefully explained the legality of the act, asked a second time.

 One of the first duties that Lane undertook as a bishop was her involvement in the consecration service for Philip North as the Bishop of Burnley on 2 February 2015.
 North is a traditionalist Anglo-Catholic who does not accept the ordination of women.
 Therefore, Lane and all but three other bishops did not take part in the laying on of hands.
-(This situation was widely commented upon as exemplifying a "theology of taint".)
+(Archbishop John Sentamu rejected suggestions this exemplified a "theology of taint".)
 Instead, they gathered in prayer around North, with only the three bishops "who share his theological conviction regarding the ordination of women" laying their hands on him.
 She was installed at Chester Cathedral on 8 March 2015, International Women's Day, signalling the official start of her ministry as Bishop of Stockport.

 On 18 December 2018, it was announced that Lane was to become the eighth Bishop of Derby, succeeding Alastair Redfern; she grew up in the diocese, in Glossop.
 The confirmation of her canonical election took place on 11 February 2019, at which point she legally became the Bishop of Derby.
 The Diocese of Derby was then the first Church of England diocese to have a woman diocesan bishop and a woman suffragan bishop (Jan McFarlane was then the Bishop of Repton).
 She was installed at Derby Cathedral on 25 May 2019.
 She was introduced as a Lord Spiritual at the House of Lords by the Archbishop of Canterbury (Justin Welby) and the former Archbishop of York (John Sentamu) on 2 July 2019.

+She has been on sick leave from her episcopal duties since April 2026.